Ustaše in Australia: Neo-Ustaše in 21st century Australian society

-With the establishment of the modern state of Croatia, the neo-Ustaša in that country have been consigned to the far-right fringe.
-Their main political group, the Croatian Party of Rights, is unpopular in Croatia and Croatian ministers regularly condemn the fascist legacy of neo-Ustaša elements such as the HOS veterans groups.
+Within the modern state of Croatia (a progressive nation that has joined the Schengen Area and adopted the Euro currency), the neo-Ustaša have been consigned to the far-right fringe.
+Their main political groups, the Croatian Party of Rights and the Domovinski Pokret are unpopular in Croatia.
+These and other Neo-Ustaša elements such as the HOS veterans groups are condemned in the Croatian media for the hateful violence they inspire, such as the 2020 Zagreb shooting.

-Conversely, in Australia, Croatian social and sporting clubs continue to display busts and portraits of Ante Pavelić and support for HOS is also widely expressed.
+Conversely, in Australia, Croatian social and sporting clubs continue to display busts and portraits of Ante Pavelić, Ustaše flags are flown proudly and support for HOS is also widely expressed.
 Zoran Milanović, the first prime minister of an independent Croatia ever to come to Australia, was shunned by much of the Australian Croatian community on a visit in 2014 due to his anti-fascist policies such as making the Za dom spremni chant illegal.

 The 10th of April 1941 anniversary of the establishment of the Nazi puppet state of the NDH is also publicly celebrated in many Australian Croatian clubs.
 Known as the Deseti Travanj, this ceremony often occurred with the involvement of members of the Liberal Party of Australia.
-Recent high-ranking Liberal Party identities such as Helen Coonan, Concetta Fierravanti-Wells and Craig Kelly have continued the Liberal Party tradition of helping the Ustaše celebrate the 10th of April that has seen past members such as William MacMahon, David Clarke, Bill Wentworth, Eric Willis and Peter Coleman also partaking in ceremonies glorifying Ante Pavelić.
+Recent high-ranking Liberal Party identities such as Helen Coonan, Concetta Fierravanti-Wells and Craig Kelly have continued the Liberal Party tradition of helping the Ustaše celebrate the 10th of April that has seen past members such as William McMahon, David Clarke, Bill Wentworth, Eric Willis and Peter Coleman also partaking in ceremonies glorifying Ante Pavelić.
 The more recent episode involving Craig Kelly resulted in a diplomatic rift with the Croatian embassy which condemned the celebration of the anniversary of the Nazi puppet state.